alttch/eva3/doc/drivers.rst

     uc-cmd phi download <phi_module_uri>

 command.
-Note that UC host don't need to have a direct connection to the host you download PHI from, module is downloaded first to the host where uc-cmd is started, verified and then automatically uploaded to the controller.
+Note that UC host doesn't need to have a direct connection to the host you download PHI from, module is downloaded first to the host where uc-cmd is started, verified and then automatically uploaded to the controller.